World leaders react to Trump's travel ban

 European allies

 Britain: Foreign Secretary Boris Johnson described the ban as "divisive and wrong," while London Mayor Sadiq Khan said the move was "shameful and cruel."
 Their comments came two days after British Prime Minister Theresa May became the first foreign leader to officially meet with Trump.
-May and Trump had celebrated their countries' "special relationship" Friday, hours later the order was signed.
+May and Trump had celebrated their countries' "special relationship" Friday, and just hours later the order was signed.
 May came under pressure from MPs to condemn the ban.

 She eventually put out a statement saying her government did "not agree" with it, but said immigration was "a matter for the government of the United States."

-A petition on the UK Government and Parliament website to prevent Trump from making a state visit to the UK passed the one million mark on Monday morning.
+A petition on the UK Government and Parliament website to prevent Trump from making a state visit to the UK passed the 1 million mark on Monday morning.

-Germany: Chancellor Angela Merkel "deeply regrets the US President's decision to ban refugees and immigration of certain countries from entering the United States," her spokesman Steffen Seibert said.
-"She is convinced that the necessary fight against terrorism does not justify to place people of certain nationalities or beliefs under general suspicion."
+Germany: "The necessary and decisive fight against terrorism in no way justifies a general suspicion against people of certain beliefs, in this case people of the Muslim faith or from a certain origin," German Chancellor Angela Merkel said.
+"These actions, according to my beliefs, are against the core idea of international aid for refugees and international cooperation."

-Seibert said that Merkel called Trump Saturday to explain the US' obligations under the Geneva Convention on refugees.
+A spokesman for Merkel earlier said that the Chancellor had called Trump on Saturday to explain to him the United States' obligations under the Geneva Convention on refugees.

 France: French Foreign Minister Jean-Marc Ayrault said that welcoming refugees was "a duty of solidarity."
 "Terrorism doesn't have a nationality; discrimination is not an answer," he said on Twitter.